This entire review is written from an Adults Only perspective, we do not have children.

 BOOKING THE CRUISE

-As I mentioned previously, we were in cabin 7194 which is in the center of the stern of the ship.
+We were in cabin 7194 which is in the center of the stern of the ship.
 Cabin itself was a good size with lots of storage in both of the dual closets plus plenty of room under the bed for all our luggage.
 Easily the most standard storage space of any ship we have sailed so far.
 There was a choke point between the end of the bed and the wall where only one person can get by, that was a bit of pain at times, but not awful.
 It’s not uncommon to have this in verandah / balcony cabins as the beds are almost always sideways in the room.

 We really liked the split bathroom design with the toilet and shower split into two rooms, however we both hated the positioning of the light switches between the doors.
 When going into the shower, the switch was behind the door so we were constantly stepping out of the doorway, closing the door, turning on the light and then back into the shower room.
 BUT we did like the split bathroom concept which gave us two sinks and plenty of room for toiletries.
 These were also the first bathrooms we’ve had finished in tile.
 Most ship rooms are usually that plastic paneling prefab look.
 Definitely made the bathrooms look a bit nicer.
 Towels were a bit thin and not as absorbent as other ships, but functional.
 My wife loved the dual drying lines over the tub, usually you just get one, but it’s nice to have the two especially after pool and beach visits.